-St Patrick's School class of 1969 reunite to thank their teachers
+St Patrick's School Class of 1969 reunite to thank their teachers

 He was a vigorous football player himself and was so fit that "if you knocked into him on the field, you fell down", said Mr D'aranjo.

 Mr Baptist, who taught English and history, said: "I have no children but I would always say, if someone asked, that I have 40 children every year.
-The pupils are my children."
+The students are my children."

-He recounted vividly the story of one student in 1969 who had been dumped by his girlfriend and threatened to jump from the third floor of the school building.

-This was before Catholic Junior College was formed and co-ed pre-university classes had been introduced with some female students from the Catholic convent schools joining their male counterparts at St Patrick's.

-"The other boys were egging him on to 'jump, jump, jump'.
-Of course he didn't jump, he just wanted to show the girl how brokenhearted he was," said Mr Baptist.

 St Patrick's School was established in 1933.
-Notable alumni include Singapore's seventh president Tony Tan, former Cabinet minister George Yeo and diplomat Barry Desker.
+Notable alumni include Singapore's seventh president Tony Tan Keng Yam, former Cabinet minister George Yeo and diplomat Barry Desker.

 Mr Jansen, 66, who was at the reunion, expressed regret that he was not able to show his appreciation to the teacher who made the most impact on him.